 Find 10 easy tips below to make your Easter egg hunt a sensory-friendly event!

 Create a schedule of what the Easter egg hunt will look like and involve before the event.
 You may want to use words, pictures or a combination of both depending on your child’s age and learning style.

 On this schedule, you can include the different activities that will occur throughout the day.
 So include the time the Easter egg will start.
-How long the children will have to find the eggs.
+Show how long the children will have to find the eggs.
 Add in any other special activities you plan for the day.
 This will allow your child to develop an idea and expectations of what will happen during the hunt.
 It will make it a less overwhelming experience.